 ENERGY EFFICIENT GALLERY:

-Luckily working on a large site like this, some packaging materials can be recycled.
+Luckily, working on a large site like this, some packaging materials can be recycled.
 This includes boxes, bubble wrap and flow pack.
-Our business cards are non plastic and our postal, gift boxes and paper bags we buy are made from a cardboard which is made from sustainable forests.
-We are now placing the majority of purchases in paper bags.
+Our business cards are non plastic and our postal, gift boxes and paper bags we buy are made from sustainable sources.
+We are also moving away from bubble wrap, using corrugated card instead to safely wrap most of our pieces.